 Can a person go directly to the hospital for testing?

 Yes.
 If you are NOT in need of medical screening and only wish to be tested for COVID-19 call 618-826-4581 ext.
-0 (zero) to register.
+0 (zero) once you arrive behind the hospital in the designating testing area to register.
 Please do not present inside the hospital for testing.
-Once you have registered you will be instructed to drive around to the back of the hospital to the blockade with signs about testing.
-Remain in your vehicle.
 Someone will come out to your vehicle to verify your name and date of birth and perform your test through your open vehicle window.
-You will then be given a sheet with instructions.

 Is the ER still open?